krosario314/workDayScheduler/README.md

 This application was made to help employee's plan out their busy workday schedules.
 #
 ## How do users use it?
 The user is allowed to input their scheduled event on any hour block chosen between 8am and 5pm.
 The blue button on the right of the browser is used to save those events and user's input stays even when the browser gets refreshed.
-The hour blocks will change color indicating if the current event has past, is present or will be coming up.
 #
 ## What problem does it solve?
 This application will help ease employee's day by setting up an hourly planner for them to follow by.